-My practice is founded on disrupting racist narratives targeting Black and Indigenous People Of Color using print media and new media formats to generate anti-colonial, anti-racist, and anti-capitalist visions of the world.
-As a de-indigenous Mexican American born and raised in San Antonio, TX, i.e., a community with colonial roots in military and civil policing practices, I, like many Texans, am constantly mediating the internalized racist and colorist beliefs embedded in me by the legacy of white supremacy in the Americas.
+Michael Menchaca is an interdisciplinary Xicanx artist active in disrupting racist narratives that target Latinx, Black, and Indigenous People of Color using print media and new media formats to generate anti-colonial, anti-racist, and anti-capitalist visions of the world.
+As a de-indigenized Mexican American born and raised in San Antonio—a community with colonial roots in military and civil policing practices—Menchaca, like many Texans, is constantly mediating the internalized racist and colorist beliefs embedded in them by the legacy of white supremacy in the Americas.

-I have developed a personalized lexicon of animal archetypes and narrative pattern designs to assist in mythologizing the interwoven histories of European colonization, U.S. slavery/mass incarceration, and the increasing deployment of surveillance technologies that maximize settler-colonial capacities of racial and social control.
-My images blend the framework of ancient Meso-American codices, European Bestiaries, and Japanese Video games with the seductive, attention-seeking interfaces of Big Tech mobile devices.
-Recent work focuses on how the tech industry is operating as a de facto neo-colonial project through invasive sociotechnical infrastructures that permeate our daily lives.
-I exhibit my work in multi-media installations that apply a combination of printmaking, painting, and digital animation; exploring LatinX identities in a hyper-mediated American landscape.
+Menchaca has developed a personalized lexicon of animal archetypes and narrative pattern designs to assist in mythologizing the interwoven histories of European colonization, U.S. slavery/mass incarceration, and the increasing deployment of surveillance technologies that maximize settler-colonial capacities of racial and social control.
+Their images blend the framework of ancient Mesoamerican Codices, European Bestiaries, and Japanese Video Games with the seductive, attention-seeking interfaces of Big Data Technologies.
+Recent work addresses the ways in which government agencies and Big Tech companies have constructed a digital caste system to maintain existing racial inequities in what Dr. Ruha Benjamin characterizes as “The New Jim Code” era.
+Menchaca creates multimedia installations that apply a combination of printmaking, painting, and digital animation, exploring Latinx identities in a hyper-mediated American landscape.